Ghost polygons, Poisson bracket and convexity: Introduction

 On the other hand the deformation space of Anosov representations admits many other natural functions besides regular functions. {\em Length functions}, associated to any geodesic current, studied by Bonahon \cite{Bonahon:1988} in the context of Teichm\"uller theory, play a prominent role for Anosov representations for instance in \cite{Bonahon:2014woa} and \cite{Bridgeman:2015ba}.
 Another class are the {\em correlation functions}, defined in \cite{Labourie:2012vka} and \cite{Bridgeman:2020vg}.

 These functions are defined as follows.
-For the sake of simplicity, we focus in this introduction on the case of a projective Anosov representation $\rho$ of a hyperbolic group $\Gamma$: one can then associate to any geodesic $g$ a rank 1-projector $\pp_\rho(g)$.
-The correlation function $\T_G$ associated to a {\em configuration of $n$-geodesics} -- that is an $n$-tuple $G=(g_1,\ldots,g_n)$ of geodesics up to cyclic transformation -- is then
+For the sake of simplicity, we focus in this introduction on the case of a projective Anosov representation $\rho$ of a hyperbolic group $\Gamma$ in $\mathsf{SL}(V)$.
+In that case, for every non trival element $g$ in $\Gamma$, as part of the Anosov property, $\rho(g)$ has an attractive fixed point $\xi(g)$ in $\mathbf P(V)$ and an attractive fixed point $\xi^*(g)$ in $\mathbf P(V^*)$, therefore associating to $g$ the rank 1-projector $\pp_\rho(g)$ whose image is $\xi(g)$ and kernel is $\xi^*(g)$.
+The projector only depends on the endpoints of $g$ in $\partial_\infty \Gamma$.
+The assignment $g\mapsto \pp_\rho(g)$ can then -- thanks to the Anosov property again -- be extended to any {\em geodesic} $g$ of $\Gamma$, that is, a pair of distinct points in $\partial_\infty\Gamma$.
+The correlation function $\T_G$ associated to a {\em configuration of $n$-geodesics} -- that is, an $n$-tuple $G=(g_1,\ldots,g_n)$ of geodesics up to cyclic transformation -- is then

 In Teichmüller theory, the correlation function of two geodesics is the cross-ratio of the endpoints.
 Generally, the correlation functions of geodesics in Teichm\"uller theory is a rational function of cross-ratios.
 This is no longer the case in the higher rank.